 In SHGLiving’s BYOT Brent replaces the traditional wood stair railing with glass.
 He then creates a beautiful floor-to-ceiling accent wall of wooden slats just beyond the glass railing.
 It’s an unexpected and super interesting shift of materials with a modern design flair.

-3 Drivers Of Today’s Modern Stairs
+3 Drivers Of Today’s Modern Stairwell

 What drives this new trend in stairways?
 Is the modern new floating stair look a hint of a different desire in today’s homeowners?
 Is this a fade or is this new look here to stay?